-Under the Credit Agreement, the Lenders have made available a \$675 million senior secured credit facility (the "Credit Facility") consisting of a \$590 million five-year revolving credit facility, a \$10 million five-year India revolving credit facility and a \$75 million five-year term loan which has been reduced to \$72.2 million as of December 31, 2014 through principal amortization payments.
+Under the Credit Agreement, the Lenders have made available a \$675 million senior secured credit facility (the "Credit Facility") consisting of a \$590 million five-year revolving credit facility, a \$10 million five-year India revolving credit facility and a \$75 million five-year term loan which has been reduced to \$67 million as of December 31, 2015 through principal amortization payments.
 The revolving credit facility allows for borrowings in U.S. dollars, euro, British pound sterling, Australian dollars and/or Indian rupees.
 The revolving credit facility contains a \$200 million sublimit for the issuance of letters of credit and a \$25 million sublimit for swingline loans.

 Fees and interest on borrowings vary based upon the Company's consolidated total leverage ratio (as defined in the Credit Agreement) and will be based, in the case of letter of credit fees, on a margin, and in the case of interest, on a margin over London Inter-Bank Offered Rate ("LIBOR") or a margin over the base rate, as selected by the Company, with the applicable margin ranging from 1.375% to 2.375% (or 0.375% to 1.375% for base rate loans).
 The base rate is the highest of (i) the Bank of America prime rate, (ii) the Federal Funds rate plus 0.50% or (iii) the Fixed LIBOR rate plus 1.00%.
 The term loan is subject to scheduled quarterly amortization payments, as set forth in the Credit Agreement.
 The maturity date for the Credit Facility is April 9, 2019, at which time the outstanding principal balance and all accrued interest will be due and payable in full.
-The weighted average interest rate of the Company's borrowings under the term loan and revolving credit facility was 1.5% and 11.3%, respectively, as of December 31, 2014, and 1.7% for each as of December 31, 2013.
+The weighted average interest rates of the Company's borrowings under the term loan and revolving credit facility were 1.8% and 10.1%, respectively, as of December 31, 2015, and 1.5% and 11.3%, respectively as of December 31, 2014.
+The weighted average interest rate under the revolving credit facility was higher than the Term Loan A due to the higher borrowing rate related to the India credit facility.

-As of December 31, 2014 and 2013, the Company had stand-by letters of credit/bank guarantees outstanding against the revolving credit facility of \$63.6 million and \$58.7 million, respectively.
+As of December 31, 2015 and 2014, the Company had stand-by letters of credit/bank guarantees outstanding against the revolving credit facility of \$42.0 million and \$63.6 million, respectively.
 Stand-by letters of credit/bank guarantees reduce the Company's borrowing capacity under the revolving credit facility and are generally used to secure trade credit and performance obligations.
 The Company pays an interest rate for stand-by letters of credit/bank guarantees at a rate that may adjust each quarter based upon the Company's consolidated total leverage ratio.
-As of December 31, 2014 and 2013, the stand-by letters of credit interest charges were 1.38% and 1.50% per annum, respectively.
+As of December 31, 2015 and 2014, the stand-by letters of credit interest charges was 1.4% per annum.